Military rations: Post-classical

 The Aztecs timed their war seasons to begin just after the harvest.
 Armies would be equipped with foodstuffs such as toasted tortillas, beans, chilies, dried meats such as venison, turkey, and peccary, and cacao paste.
-Armies on campaign brought along young cadet soldiers who acted as porters, carrying up to 50 pounds of supplies and equipment each.
+Armies on campaign brought along young cadet soldiers who acted as porters, carrying up to 50 lb of supplies and equipment each.
 Soldiers heading off on campaign would receive contributions from their families and communities.
 While on the move, armies collected food from tributary cities.
 Messengers were sent ahead of an approaching army to demand stockpiled tribute.
 Refusal to contribute was seen as an act of rebellion.

 The Inca Empire ensured that its armies could frequently be resupplied while on the move.
 Inca armies moved along an extensive road system dotted with waystations that ensured troops did not have to march more than 20 kilometers without being resupplied.
 Their supplies were carried by llamas as well as porters.
 Food and weapons were stockpiled in storehouses called qullqa that dotted the countryside, which armies could draw upon as they moved.
 The Incas strictly prohibited their soldiers from looting local communities, punishing such offenses with execution.
 The food eaten by soldiers was largely the same as that consumed by the civilian population in daily life, although they probably ate dehydrated food more frequently.
 Therefore, staples would have included corn, potatoes, and quinoa.
 Beans, lima beans, yucca, yams, arracacia, caigua, pumpkin, and squash were available depending on the region.
 Wild vegetables eaten included cochayuyo, watercress, and cattail.
 Fruits consumed included lucuma, pacay, guava, and cucumbers.
 Meat came from either domesticated animals such as llamas, alpacas, and guinea pigs, or wild animals such as guanacos, vicuñas, deer, viscacha, partridges, doves, and ducks.
 Fish was also available.
 These foods would have been cooked and served in various ways.
 While on campaign, Incan armies made frequent use of dehydrated foods that could be prepared, preserved, and transported in sufficient quantities.
 During marches through desert regions, soldiers relied on a combination of dehydrated foods and fresh meat from the llamas accompanying the army as a means of transport.